 Standing head and shoulders above all finalist submissions were the work of Anna and Jeffrey Koh-Varilla of Chicago.
 Their grasp of the heart and soul of this monument project became abundantly evident as their design sketch, three-foot clay maquette, and purpose statement were carefully reviewed.

 In 2018 Anna and Jeffrey Koh-Varilla were officially designated as the winners of this national search.
-History will forever revere them as the sculptors of the Statue of Freedom.
+History will forever revere them as the sculptors of the Monument to Enduring Freedom.

 Recognized as ‘Fellows’ – the highest and most prestigious category of membership in the NSS – Anna and Jeffrey possess exceptional talent and insight into every aspect of this project.
 Their proven artistic accomplishments depicting classical realism on canvas and with clay set them apart from their peers.